RasmusEdgar/dintwm/readme.txt

 -   DONOTWAIT is enabled to remove nag dialog box on some systems
 -   CMD_0 is set to Newshell by default <ctrl lcommand 0>

+Known problems and workarounds:

+MagicMenu

+MagicMenu with "Non Blocking" enabled in combination with DintWM will dead lock/hang workbench.
+To use DintWM with MagicMenu, please disable "Non Blocking" in MagicMenu prefs.

 Running dintwm from CLI

 Again Dintwm will ignore the workbench window, backdropped windows and gimmezerozero windows.